avivamunshi/BiasCheckCityWiki/README.md

 ## Data Processing
 The code performs the following data processing steps:
 1. Accesses Wikipedia page information using the MediaWiki REST API.

-2. Retrieves quality scores for Wikipedia articles using the ORES API.
+3. Retrieves quality scores for Wikipedia articles using the ORES API.
+   a.
+There are articles in which we were unable to extract quality scores.
+These have been saved and listed within the notebook.

-3. Combines datasets and standardizes data.
+5. Combines datasets and standardizes data.

-4. Conducts data analysis to calculate articles per capita and high-quality articles per capita.
+7. Conducts data analysis to calculate articles per capita and high-quality articles per capita.

-5. Results from the analysis showcasing the following answers:
+9. Results from the analysis showcasing the following answers:
    a.
 Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order)
    b.
 Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order)
    c.
 Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order)